-Since June 1st, no birds have been submitted for testing.
+Since June 1st, three birds have been submitted for testing.
+Results are pending.

 Human Case Surveillance:

 Since June 1st, no cases of West Nile virus have been reported in suburban Cook County.

 The following map shows mosquito traps in suburban Cook County.
 The estimated infection rate4 is a measurement of how much West Nile virus activity is occurring in mosquitoes caught by that trap.
 Higher numbers means more mosquitoes capable of spreading West Nile virus.